coala/documentation/Developers/Newcomers_Guide.rst

 .. note::

-    Reviewing code helps you by watching other people's mistakes and not making them yourself in the future!
+    Reviewing code helps you by watching other people's mistakes, you are improving yourself by doing this and not making them yourself in the future!

 Step 8.
 Review Process
 ----------------------